National

 info_icon

-The murder-for-hire plot was first disclosed by federal prosecutors last year when they announced charges against a man, Nikhil Gupta, who a then-unidentified Indian government employee recruited to orchestrate the assassination of Gurpatwant Singh Pannun, a Sikh separatist leader in New York.
+The murder-for-hire plot was first disclosed by federal prosecutors last year when they announced charges against another Indian man, Nikhil Gupta, who was also then identified as Indian government employee recruited to orchestrate the assassination of Gurpatwant Singh Pannun, a Sikh separatist leader in New York.

 Ministry of External Affairs spokesperson Randhir Jaiswal on Thursday said that an Indian inquiry committee was set up in connection with alleged foiled plot to kill Sikh separatist Gurpatwant Singh Pannun and a meeting was held with the officials in the US, India on Thursday which said it has taken inputs provided by the US "very seriously".